chennewstart/hashtags/README.md

 Location Sensitive Hashing preserves similarity between vectors while hashing them into different buckets.
 Various methods have been proposed.
 See the wikipedia link for a list of methods.
 The approach here is called `Random Projection`.
 The basic idea is to think of vectors as points in high dimensional space and the probability that any two points can be in the same side for a given random hyperplane.
 The probability is a proximation with the cosine similarity between these two vectors.

+See [here](mapreduce) for a description of the implementation of Graph Exploration using Hadoop MapReduce Java API.